 Geology and Soils Resources

+Deleted to reduce file size.
+There were no changes to this section.

 Aquatic Resources

 Drainage Area

 The drainage area of Green Lake is approximately 46 square miles.
 (USGS, 2018b).

 Streamflow, Gage Data, and Flow Statistics

 There is no active USGS gage associated with the Green Lake project area, so a comparative analysis was completed to estimate the flow into Green Lake.
 The USGS Gage No. 01021480 Old Stream near Wesley, Maine was used as a surrogate gage.
 A comparison of the two watersheds was completed to confirm that the Old Stream gage was appropriate.
 The Old Stream gage has a smaller watershed and slightly less open water, however the characteristics of the watershed are very similar.
 The table below summarizes the characteristics of each watershed.
 (Background: Dudley, R. W. 2004).